theochem/iodata/doc/install.rst

     # Install pytest in your conda env ...
     pip install pytest pytest-xdist
+    # .. and refresh the virtual environment.
+    # This is a venv quirk.
+Without it, pytest may not find IOData.
     deactivate && source ~/horton3/activate

-    # .. or in your home directory
+    # Alternatively, install pytest in your home directory.
     pip install pytest pytest-xdist --user

-    # Then run the tests.
+    # Finally, run the tests.
     pytest --pyargs iodata -n auto